-On a positive note, the interviews do show how even small, but well targeted interventions, such as the cash payments to the urban poor in Malawi by the Government and similar payments made through Concern's partners in urban areas of Bangladesh, can help people overcome the challenges people face in the short term.
+On a positive note, the interviews do show how even small, but well targeted interventions, such as the cash payments to the urban poor in Malawi by the Government and similar payments made through Concern's partners in urban areas of Bangladesh and Somalia, can help people overcome some of the short term challenges faced.

-As the lockdown phase of the Covid-19 response ends globally, a response to address the long-term, drawn out, social and economic impacts needs to be considered.
+As the use of crude lockdown measures change to more flexible and localised approaches, based on a greater understanding of how the virus spreads and the population movements that contribute to this, it is time to look at how we cope and adapt to Covid-19.
+One year on from the emergence of the virus, governments must develop appropriate responses to address the long-term, drawn out, social and economic impacts.
 While each country report produced as part of the research contains recommendations specific to that context, it is possible to identify some common recommendations based on the experiences from Malawi, Somalia, Sierra Leone and Bangladesh:

-- 1. Even with official death and infection rates lower than initially expected, across all countries and contexts there is a need to undertake continued awareness-raising campaigns on Covid-19, its transmission, prevention and what to do if one thinks they have contracted it.
-This must distinguish between being able to live with the pandemic and the frequent belief that 'the pandemic is over'.
-Messages should be in a language that people can understand (an over-reliance on messaging in English excludes some members of the community, similarly children friendly formats should also be considered). - 2.
-In addition to raising awareness, the poorest need to be supported in their ability to follow the guidelines.
-Access to materials to improve handwashing, such as soap and water and face masks need to be increased and targeted towards those who continue having to make life altering decisions on whether to spend their meagre resources on protective equipment, like masks, or food. - 3.
-Continue to provide support to ensure families have the means to feed their children to prevent them from becoming malnourished and to protect their health.
-The cost of doing nothing will be seen in a rise in malnutrition, rolling back recent progress globally.
-Cash assistance to urban and peri-urban communities with no other means of earning a living must be prioritised.
-At the same time the potential impact of cash transfers on the market need to be observed, particularly in the context of on-going travel restrictions, closed borders and natural disasters.
+- 1. COVID-19 will be with us for the near future.
+Once vaccines are available, universal access will take time.
+In the target countries, official infection and death rates are lower than the universal average, however continuous awareness-raising campaigns on Covid-19, its transmission, prevention and treatment are essential.
+Complacency will cost lives. - 2.
+While the world continues to learn how to live with the virus national communications campaigns need to distinguish between being able to live with the pandemic and the frequent belief that 'the pandemic is over'.
+Efforts to dispel common myths and misinformation, such as the impending end of the pandemic, need to be maintained.
+Messages should be in a language that people can understand (an over-reliance on messaging in English excludes some members of the community, similarly, child-friendly formats should also be considered). - 3.
+In addition to raising awareness, governments must guide local authorities and community groups to recognise and respond to the difficulties of the poorest people to follow guidelines and protect themselves and their families..
+Access to information and supplies to improve hygiene practices, such as soap and water and face masks need to be increased and targeted towards those who continue having to make life altering decisions on whether to spend their meagre resources on protective equipment, like masks, or food.